Have you made a big mistake, know you deserve consequences, but wish the prosecutor could understand you rather than just your criminal behavior?

 Flood has a specialty in coaching for men charged with domestic violence and criminal sexual conduct.
 He helps them navigate risk assessments and pre-sentencing evaluations as well as any settlement, diversion, sentencing, or probationary process.
 He encourages them into greater levels of accountability and insight into their criminal predicament including seeking appropriate rehabilitative counseling and restorative justice opportunities.
 Flood can also help them advocate for themselves in situations where they fear how their criminal behavior or appearance of criminality may overshadow their more enduring character and desire to learn and grow.

 The Men’s Resource Center is an excellent place to receive help for many of the mental health or stresses that life may present.
 As a local criminal defense attorney, I have referred many clients to both Randy Flood and Al Heystek and they have significantly helped my clients get to a better place.
 I recommend the MRC to anyone looking for help or struggling with issues.

 Criminal Court Consultation

-Flood can help you understand complex psychological and behavioral dynamics so that you can better explain yourself to others when negotiating plea bargains, and arguments during sentencing hearings.
+Flood can help you understand complex psychological and behavioral dynamics so that you can better explain yourself to others when negotiating plea bargains and presenting arguments during sentencing hearings.
 Sometimes current statues are archaic in understanding contemporary criminal behaviors and public risk leading to faulty assumptions and unnecessary restrictions particularly related to internet crimes.
-Flood can help individuals and attorneys more accurately explain behaviors to prosecutors and judges so cases are processed and managed appropriately attending both to public safety and rehabilitation of offender.
+Flood can help individuals and attorneys more accurately explain behaviors to prosecutors and judges so cases are processed and managed appropriately attending both to public safety and the rehabilitation of the offender.

 Trusted in the Criminal Justice System